talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-08-12-lstm-backprop.md

 ## TL;DR
 In this blog post:
 1. I derive equations for backpropogation-through-time for an LSTM.
-2. I illustrate how NOT considering all paths of influence flow in an LSTM, can botch up our chain-rule application.
+2. I illustrate how to apply chain-rule for an LSTM, taking into account multiple paths of influence flow, and connections between those paths.
-3. I create an LSTM model in Python (without using Pytorch or Tensorflow).
+3. I create an LSTM model in Python (without using Pytorch or Tensorflow): [click here](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/LSTM%20from%20Scratch/LSTM%20from%20Scratch.ipynb) to view the Notebook.

 ## Introduction
-In my [last post on Sequence Modelling](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived the equations required for backpropogation through an RNN, and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
+In my [last post on Recurrent Neural Networks (RNNs)](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived equations for backpropogation-through-time (BPTT), and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and overcomes the issue of vanishing gradients faced by RNNs.**

 The mathematics used is not dissimilar from what is required for RNNs (although you will see a lot more alphabets and subscripts because there are a lot more parameters than in an RNN).
-That said, one has to be careful about the flow of 'influence' from various nodes in the network to the network's loss (I will explain this below).
-It is easy to miss out on a 'path' in the network through which 'influence' flows (I speak from personal experience!)
+That said, one has to be careful about the 'flow of influence' from various nodes in the network to the network's loss.

+Let me clarify what I mean by 'flow of influence'.
+Viewing a Neural Network as a Directed Acyclic Graph, if there exists a path from Node A to Node B, then a change in value of A will likely have an impact on B's value.
+In other words, 'influence can flow' from A to B along the path between them.
+While applying chain-rule, one should be careful enough to: (1) not exclude any paths of 'influence flow' from computation, and (2) not double-count the 'influence flow' between two nodes.

 **I strongly suggest you read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse in this post.
 Also, I will frequently draw parallels (and highlight differences) between the results I proved for RNNs and the ones I prove here.** I will assume that the reader is familiar with LSTMs.
 Chris Olah's [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) offers a very intuitive explanation of why LSTMs are structured the way they are.